-5. Fidelity Investments
+7. Fidelity Investments

 The financial services company Fidelity offers up to $15,000 in student loan repayment assistance to its eligible employees.
 The full $15,000 is available for full-time employees, while those working 20-29 hours per week can receive $89 per month, with a lifetime cap of $7,500.

-Unfortunately, the company doesn’t disclose publicly how it pays out the benefit — either in monthly installments or in a lump sum — but it does state that new hires become eligible on day one of employment.
+The company doesn’t disclose publicly how it pays out the benefit — either in monthly installments or in a lump sum — but it does state that new hires become eligible on day one of employment.

-6. First Republic Bank
+8. First Republic Bank

 First Republic Bank offers banking and wealth management services and has branches in only seven states.
 But if you live in an area where the company has a presence and work for the company for at least 20 hours a week, you could get student loan repayment assistance starting at $100 per month.

-Like some other companies on this list, Google doesn’t have a maximum benefit amount — you’ll keep getting matching contributions to your student loan debt until you pay it off in full.
+Google doesn’t have a maximum benefit amount — you’ll keep getting matching contributions to your student loan debt until you pay it off in full.

 Streaming giant Hulu offers employees $1,200 every year to help them pay off their student loan debt.
 That’s $100 per month toward the principal balance of your loans, up to $6,000 in total.

-9. Live Nation
+11. Live Nation

-10. New York Life
+12. New York Life